-The pooling process can be simplified (see figure below).
-With the multichannel pipette set to 30 μ L, pool rows B-D into the wells in Row A. To maximize cell retention while pooling, pipette up and down 3x in the middle of the well, 3x on the front side of the well, and 3x on the back side of the well before transferring the volume of the rows to Row A. Recover residual liquid across rows B-D using the multichannel pipette set to 10 μ L. Next, pipette the total volume in Row A up and down 3x, then transfer the total volume of each well in Row A into the same 15 mL centrifuge tube with a single channel P200 pipette set to 200 μ L. Do not be concerned if there are a few μ L of residual volume in the wells after pooling.
+With a single channel pipette set to 30 μ L, pool Row A into a 15 mL centrifuge tube.
+To maximize cell retention while pooling, pipette up and down 3x in the middle of the well, 3x on the front side of the well, and 3x on the back side of the well before transferring the volume of Row A into the 15 mL tube.
+Recover residual liquid from Row A using the single channel pipette set to 10 μ L. Do not be concerned if there are a few μ L of residual volume in the wells after pooling.